TroelsMortensen/CodeLabs/Tutorials/EfcSetupIntro/001 Introduction.md

 You can do a lot of configuration with the fluent API, which will be introduced in my elective course: Domain Centric Architecture (DCA).

 ## Source code
-The code for this guide can be found in my GitHub repository here.... // TODO: Add link
+The code for this guide can be found in my [GitHub repository here](https://github.com/TroelsMortensen/IntroductionToEfc/tree/master).